netconstructor/geocat-1/docs/eng/users/source/admin/advanced-configuration/index.rst

    Machine (JVM) or just the number of processors on the machine that you have dedicated to GeoNetwork.

 #. **Consider the number of database connections to be allocated to GeoNetwork** GeoNetwork uses
    and reuses a pool of database connections.
-This is configured in `INSTALL_DIR/web/geonetwork/WEB-INF/config.xml`.
+This is configured in `INSTALL_DIR/web/geonetwork/WEB-INF/config.xml` or in the container via JNDI.
    To arrive at a reasonable number for the pool size is not straight forward.
 You need to consider the number of concurrent harvesters you will run, the number of concurrent batch import and batch operations you expect to run and the number of concurrent users you are expecting to arrive.